-A. It is important that the student be present for the first week of Summer Session.
+A. It is important that the student make every effort to be present for the first week of Summer Session.
 If a student must miss class after that, they should notify their teacher in advance and plan to work ahead to complete all work before the absences.
 A student’s summer activities should definitely be taken into consideration when determining if this program is a fit for their needs.

 Q. Can a parent/guardian serve as a student’s VVA Mentor during Summer Session?